-The District Title I Coordinator and the Family and Community Engagement Coordinator for Title I participate in the peer review process for school-level PFEP for all Title I schools.
-Each Title I school assesses needs in the area of improvement and creates a school-based PFEP.
+The Title I Parent and Family Engagement Coordinator and Director of Title I participate in the peer-review process for school-level PFEPs for all Title I schools.
+Each Title I school assesses need in the area of improvement to create their school-based PFEP.